Upcoming 2017/2018 Nature Photography Workshops and Tours

 Waterfalls, waterfalls, waterfalls – plus!
 If you like photographing waterfalls and streams you’ll love Ricketts Glen State Park in Benton, PA.
 Headlined by the 94-foot Ganoga Falls the park sports a total of 22 named waterfalls.
 Of course that means virtually uncountable riffles and cascades along the way.
 It’s a veritable photographers paradise. (more information)

 Photography workshops of a couple hours to a couple days

 I’ve heard from many photographers whose schedules don’t allow for participation in multi-day workshops.
 To everyone in this situation, until your schedules open up a little I’d like to be able to help you grow as a photographer so to kick off the “Shorts” schedule take a look at these events.
 I expect the following list will grow as I learn more about what you want.
 I hope you’ll let me know if there is something specific you would like to see added to the schedule.

 February 3, 2018, 10 am to 4 pm: All the angles and more

 Here’s a rare opportunity for you.
 For those who didn’t take advantage of my Let’s Get Ready for Winter Photography workshop (see above), or who still prefer to click the shutter release button in relative warmth, Syracuse’s Everson Museum is opening its doors to us during the heart of winter.
-The museum itself will be our subject as we uncover how to capture all the angles, textures, shadows and more in this beautiful museum.
-Please check back late next month (September 2017) when I expect to have more details confirmed.
-For now, just save the date on your calendar.
+The museum itself will be our subject as we uncover how to capture all the angles, textures, shadows and more in this beautiful museum. (more information)

 March 17, 2018 – 9 am – 4 pm: The Flowers of Winter